On finite generation in magnitude (co)homology, and its torsion: Introduction

 \begin{theorem*} For every pair of integers $k, g\geq 0$, there exists $m = m(g,k) \in \bZ$ which annihilates the torsion subgroup of $\MH^{k}_{*}(\tG;\bZ)$, for each graph~$\tG$ of genus at most $g$. \end{theorem*}

-Roughly speaking, the order of torsion classes in integral magnitude (co)homology of connected graphs of genus at most $g$, in a fixed (co)homological degree~$k$, is bounded.
-In fact, to apply the ideas of Ramos, Miyata and Proudfoot to our context, we consider the category $\bC\Graph_g$ of graphs with genus at most~$g$ -- \emph{cf}.~Remark~\ref{rem:gskghksh}.
-This category is well-behaved in the sense of~\cite{Grobner_Cat}, as proved in~\cite{contractioncat}.
-We prove that magnitude cohomology is a finitely generated functor on the category $\bC\Graph^\op_g$, and the technology developed in~\cite{Grobner_Cat} allows us to infer the result.
-As a byproduct, we also obtain an estimate of the growth of the ranks of magnitude (co)homology groups -- \emph{cf.}~Corollary~\ref{cor:jafbka};
+Roughly speaking, the theorem says that the order of torsion classes in integral magnitude cohomology of connected graphs of genus at most $g$, in a fixed cohomological degree~$k$, is bounded.
+In fact, to apply the ideas of Ramos, Miyata, and Proudfoot to our context, we consider the category $\bC\Graph_{{\leq}g}$ of graphs with genus at most~$g$ ({see} Remark~\ref{rem:gskghksh}) and contractions.
+The opposite category of this category is quasi-Gr\"obner in the sense of~\cite{Grobner_Cat}, as proved in~\cite[Theorem~1.1]{contractioncat}.
+Let $\cV$ be the ${\bf CGraph}_{\leq g}$-module which associates to a graph $\tG$ the free $R$-module generated by the vertices of $\tG$; we call it the \emph{vertex module} (see Definition~\ref{def:vertexmodule}).
+Then, in the spirit of~\cite{ minor_twocolumns, contractioncat,topological_minor_thm}, the main technical result of the paper is the following -- cf.~Theorem~\ref{thm:Vkfg}: